-ADMISSIONS REQUIREMENTS AND PROCEDURES
+ADMISSION REQUIREMENTS AND PROCEDURES

-All students (including transfer students) seeking admission to a graduate degree program at Texas A&M International University must first file an application with the Office of Graduate Studies & Research (SC 124) or the University's Office of Admissions (USC 129).
-All supporting material and any additional program specific material indicated in the Catalog and/or the Graduate Admissions Application must be submitted by the stated deadline.
+All students (including transfer students) seeking admission to a graduate degree program at Texas A&M International University need to submit an application for admission on applytexas.org.
+All supporting documents and any additional program specific documents indicated in the catalog and/or the Graduate Admissions Application must be submitted by the posted deadline.

 Each student application will be carefully reviewed (in compliance with HB 1641), and decisions will be made on a case-by-case basis.
-The Dean of Graduate Studies & Research will notify students in writing about the status of their applications.
+The Graduate School will notify students in writing about the status of their application.

-Below is a limited list of materials required for graduate admissions (see catalog/Admissions Application for full list of materials):
+Below is a limited list required for graduate admissions (see catalog/Admissions Application for full list):

-- 1. Application for Graduate Admission. - 2.
-Graduate Application Fee of \$35.00; late fee, \$25.00 (Refer to catalog for Admissions Deadlines). - 3.
+- 1. Application for Graduate Admission at applytexas.org - 2.
+Graduate Application Fee of \$35.00. - 3.
 Official college/university transcript(s) from institutions other than Texas A&M International University must be sent directly from each institution attended.
 Degree must be posted on transcript.
-The degree must be from a college or university of recognized standing with degrees from institutions outside the US evaluated for equivalence to US degrees. - 4.
+The degree must be from a college or university of recognized standing, with degrees from institutions outside the U.S. evaluated for equivalence to U.S. degrees. - 4.
 Official Graduate Record Examination (GRE) or Graduate Management Admissions Test (GMAT) scores are required only if pursuing certain degrees.
-Official test scores must be sent directly from Educational Testing Service (ETS) and dated within five years of enrollment.
-In programs requiring No admission decision will be made prior to the receipt of an official GRE or GMAT score. - Graduate programs in the College of Arts and Sciences do not require that applicants take the GRE with the exception of the MA in Counseling Psychology.
-Language, Literature and Translation majors are required to take a departmentally administered examination. - The A. R. Sanchez, Jr. School of Business requires the GRE or GMAT from all applicants.
+Official test scores must be sent directly from the Educational Testing Service (ETS) and dated within five years of enrollment.
+In programs requiring GRE, no admission decision will be made prior to the receipt of an official GRE or GMAT score. - Graduate programs in the College of Arts and Sciences do not require that applicants take the GRE, with the exception of the MA in Counseling Psychology. - The A. R. Sanchez, Jr. School of Business does not require standardized test scores (GRE, GMAT, Examen de Admisión or EXANI III) for master's program applicants whose undergraduate upper level grade point average is a 3.0 or higher.
+Applicants who do not meet the undergraduate upper level grade point average requirement are required to submit GRE or GMAT scores.
 Students pursuing the MBA taught in Spanish may choose to take the Examen de Admisión.
 No admission decision will be made prior to the receipt of official GMAT, GRE, or Examen de Admisión scores. - The College of Education does not require the GRE. - The College of Nursing and Health Sciences does not require the GRE.

-Exception to the GRE requirement: applicants who have already obtained a masters or law degree from a regionally accredited institution are exempt from the GRE.
+\Exception to the GRE requirement: applicants who have already obtained a masters or law degree from a regionally accredited institution are exempt from the GRE.